Ra0k/alexa_skill_bilingual_audiobook/README.md

 **English:**
 That's what I had to tell you, that's what I've done and now I've seen how you've taken it.

+**German:**
+Sofort klopfte es und ein Mann , den er in dieser Wohnung noch niemals gesehen hatte , trat ein .
+**English:**
+There was immediately a knock at the door and a man entered.
+He had never seen the man in this house before.

 ## Extraction from an Alexa conversation